 A wedding is filled with tons of wedding traditions that are so standard, it doesn’t feel quite like a wedding without them!
 From the bride wearing a white dress, to exchanging wedding vows in front of your family and friends, wedding traditions make the day so special and cherished.

-Today, it’s common for couples getting married to want to do something unique.
-For example, Christine on Selling Sunset wore a black wedding dress.
+Today, it’s common for couples getting married to want to do something unique, for example, Christine on Selling Sunset who wore a black wedding dress.
 A unique element we’re seeing more often is when couples incorporate traditional wedding rituals that represent their culture or heritage.
 Many of these wedding rituals haven’t been as prevalent either outside the couple’s community or their popularity has simply diminished in past years.
 But one of these might be the perfect addition to learn about for your big day.
 Here are 5 wedding traditions that you’ve probably never heard of (unless it is from your own heritage)!

 You’ve seen the Twist, Cupid Shuffle, and the Wobble, but what about traditional dances at a wedding?
-The Tinikling is the Philippine national dance which you’ll easily recognize if you see large sticks on the dance floor.
+The Tinikling is the Philippine’s national dance which you’ll easily recognize if you see large sticks on the dance floor.
 The dance is meant to imitate the movement of a bird hopping between tree branches and is performed at special events or weddings to express the Filipino culture.

 Log Cutting Ceremony